Rachel Tan and Sophie Zhao

 will proceed with its consideration of the appeal and issue its

-expect a TRAB decision to be issued in around six months.
+We can now expect a TRAB decision to be issued in around six

-consequences for trade mark applicants: where an action against
+unfortunate consequences for trade mark applicants: where an

 If the TRAB appeal does fail, applicants